matt-cook/corpchaps.com/store/buy-now.md

 <hr>

 ## Bring Steve to You
-When you Bring Steve to You, you receive 8-12 hours of on-site consulting anywhere in the U.S. Steve and you will craft an itinerary for the day that is tailor-made for goals and context.
+When you Bring Steve to You, you receive 8-12 hours of on-site consulting anywhere in the U.S. Steve and you will craft an itinerary for the day that is tailor-made for your goals and context.

 Please [email Steve](mailto:steve@corpchaps.com) for information about on-site consulting outside of the USA.